Great quality management principles for great quality management

 Who are your critical suppliers?
 How do you select them?
 How do you measure their performance?
 Do they know just how critical they are to your success?
 How involved are they in designing your products and services (they may well have innovative ideas that might set you apart)?
 Do you ask what they need from you for them to deliver for you?

 All obvious and eminently sensible, right?
 So, you do it, and do it regularly, right?
-No, possibly you don’t, the day job of delivering for you customers comes first and finding the time to these things is hard.
+No, possibly you don’t, the day job of delivering for your customers comes first and finding the time to these things is hard.

 That’s why an ever increasing number of businesses adopt IOS 9001, as it puts in place a framework whereby the seven principles become part of the business’ DNA.
 Take a look at the standard, you’ll see once you have understood the principles above that it is a great way to incorporate them in your business.

-Adopting a quality management approach to a business is a logical process to focus on customers, processes, improving experience and generally developing a business more in tune to the needs of the client – what’s not to like.
+Adopting a quality management approach to a business is a logical process to focus on processes, improving customers experience and generally developing a business more in tune to the needs of the client – what’s not to like.
 Find yourself an expert in ISO consultancy to help you navigate the systems and processes necessary to gain ISO quality management certification.

 Straight talking business advice from Yorkshire Powerhouse